Resumé

 1953 - 1993 IBM Corporation Armonk, NY

-• Sent to Clarkson University on IBM program to obtain BS in Electrical Engineering, Summa Cum Laude
+• Sent to Clarkson University as employee on IBM program to obtain BS in Electrical Engineering, Summa Cum Laude.

-• Sent to Harvard University on IBM program to obtain AM, PhD degrees in Applied Physics
+• Sent to Harvard University, again as an employee, on IBM program to obtain AM, PhD degrees in Applied Physics.

-• Researched optical properties on magnetic semiconductors, pioneered early efforts in computer data acquisition and control at IBM Research, San Jose
+• On return, undertook research on optical properties on magnetic semiconductors, pioneered early efforts in computer data acquisition and control at IBM Research, San Jose.

-• Staff assignment, Materials and Manufacturing Technology Center, IBM Research, San Jose
+• Management staff assignment, Materials and Manufacturing Technology Center, IBM Research, San Jose.

-• Staff assignment, Vice President for Storage and I/O Technology, responsible for basic science strategy development and display and printer technology programs at IBM San Jose Research Laboratory
+• Management staff assignment, Vice President for Storage and I/O Technology, responsible for basic science strategy development and display and printer technology programs at IBM San Jose Research Laboratory.

-• Organized and led IBM San Jose/Almaden effort in high temperature superconductivity, discovered five new superconducting materials, including structure of the first superconductor above liquid nitrogen and the world record Tl-2223 125 K material until 1994
+• Organized and led IBM San Jose/Almaden effort in high temperature superconductivity, discovered five new superconducting materials, including structure of the first superconductor above liquid nitrogen and the world record Tl-2223 125 K material until 1994, and co-inventor on the basic international patent on high temperature superconductivity.

-• Professor of Materials Science, National University of Mexico, on sabbatical from IBM
+• IBM Visiting Professor of Materials Science, National University of Mexico, UNAM (1990-93).

 Patents and publications

-• Over 100 publications in peer reviewed literature
+• Over 130 publications in peer reviewed literature.

-• Over 35 editorials, popular articles, commentaries and book reviews
+• Over 50 editorials, popular articles, commentaries and book reviews.

 Awards received